 Where can I get treated for HIV?

 It’s important to find a doctor who has experience treating HIV.
 Your local Planned Parenthood health center can help you get the treatment you need.
-And the Centers for Disease Control and Prevention (CDC) has a hotline you can call for help finding a doctor near you: 1-800-CDC-INFO (1-800-232-4636).
+HIV.gov can also help you find an HIV doctor and other support services in your area.